Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 The push wasn't necessary, but it's a simple way of making sure the remote is set up with the correct defaults.

 ## The basics of collaboration

+Thenext step is for Bob to clone the repository.

 Now that Bob is set up to work on the website, he decides to wrap the horizontal rule at the bottom of the page with a footer.